SM gauge fields localized on non-Abelian vortices in 6 dimensions: Introduction

-We also obtain a low energy effective theory on the background of the $3-2$ splitting configuration with the particular interest in resolving the problem of localization of the unbroken $SU(3)\times SU(2) \times U(1)$ gauge fields.
-Deriving the effective Lagrangian can be quite complicated even in the quadratic order of small fluctuations, because of a number of reasons. \begin{enumerate} \item The background solution is non-trivial, namely non-Abelian vortices, \item The gauge kinetic Lagrangian in Eq.~(\ref{eq:fdgkt}) is not in the canonical form. \item Apart from $SU(3) \times SU(2) \times U(1)$ four-dimensional vector fields, we have gauge fields corresponding to the broken generators of $SU(5)$.
+We also obtain a low energy effective theory on the background of the $3-2$ splitting configuration with a particular focus on the problem of localization of the unbroken $SU(3)\times SU(2) \times U(1)$ gauge fields.
+Deriving the effective Lagrangian can be quite complicated even at the quadratic order of small fluctuations, because of a number of reasons. \begin{enumerate} \item The background solution is non-trivial, namely non-Abelian vortices, \item The gauge kinetic Lagrangian in Eq.~(\ref{eq:fdgkt}) is not in the canonical form. \item Apart from $SU(3) \times SU(2) \times U(1)$ four-dimensional vector fields, we have gauge fields corresponding to the broken generators of $SU(5)$.
 The extra-dimensional components of gauge fields are also present, and mix among themselves and with the matrix-valued complex scalar fields. \item We have to take care of these issues by choosing an appropriate gauge fixing. \end{enumerate} In order to organize the calculations, we develop an effective and a compact formula generalizing the usual three-dimensional vector analysis.
-It turns out that it is useful to clean up complicated calculations and making things transparent.
+It turns out that this approach is useful to clean up complicated calculations and make things transparent.
 Furthermore, our method allows us to treat both unbroken and broken parts in a very similar manner.
-With an aid of our vector-analysis-like method, we can show the most important physical result that the 3-2 splitting configuration of non-Abelian global vortices localizes the massless degrees of freedom corresponding to the $SU(3) \times SU(2) \times U(1)$ SM gauge fields on the four-dimensional world-volume of the vortices.
+Armed with our vector-analysis-like method, we show most importantly that the 3-2 splitting configuration of non-Abelian global vortices localizes the massless degrees of freedom corresponding to the $SU(3) \times SU(2) \times U(1)$ SM gauge fields on the four-dimensional world-volume of the vortices.
 We also show that other fields, except for a mixing part of the extra-dimensional component of the broken gauge fields and the scalar fields, are either massive or unphysical in the sense that they are absorbed by massive Kaluza-Klein (KK) towers of the gauge fields.
 Hence, our 3-2 splitting background configuration of the non-Abelian global vortices in six dimensions is a promising platform for a fat brane-world scenario with GUT.